 LLCs Also Come With A Great Degree Of Flexibility; that's often convenient for growing businesses.
 You Can Choose To Change Your Taxation Status; So You Can Be Taxed As A Sole Proprietorship, A Corporation, Or A Partnership.

+This Can Offer Tax Advantages; As Your Business Scales Over Time.

 A DBA Does Not Establish A Business As A Legal Entity.
 Instead, It Allows An Existing Legal Entity To Legally Operate Under An Assumed Or Fictitious Name For Business Purposes.

+There Are No Legal Protections That Are Offered; Nor Other Advantages That Come With LLCs (like potential tax benefits).

 DBAs typically take only a few minutes to be filed and cost under $200.
 Forming an LLC may be more complicated; depending on where you are operating your business, and it could require the help of an attorney or an accountant.
 It also requires reinstatement every year.